KamilBynoe/profile-card-component-main/README.md

 Thing One: What are SVGs and how to use them?

 I'd never used SVGs in a project before to create a background.
-Using SVGs to create the bubble effect on this project was [REDACTED UNTIL I KNOW WHAT IT WAS LIKE]
+Using SVGs to create the bubble effect on this project was fairly easy.
+I just absolutely positioned and moved around the bubbles.
+I understand that SVGs can do a lot more, so, I'm looking forward to seeing that.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: